PotatoBaron89/T1A3_Terminal_App/README.md

 In addition to the above, the application will list each each subcategory listed within the flashcard module.
 For example, you may have a flashcard.json file listing animals.
 Then you may have sections on domestic animals, farm animals, zoo animals, sea creatures etc.  This allows the user to quickly hone in on the content they wish to learn.

 ### Feature 5 | Profile
 The profile form allows the user to quickly access stored information, such as their username, display name, words learnt (listed in both English and French).
 This form also provides a means of updating their Display name.
+Finally, they can change their password here, which will require that they verify their current password.

 ### Feature 6 | Security